 An applicant must request an official transcript from the bachelor’s degree institution and from each college or university attended following the bachelor’s degree.
 If fewer than 60-70 hours were completed at the institution which awarded the bachelor’s degree, an official transcript from the previous institution(s) is required as well.
 The department may require previous transcripts to verify prerequisites.
 The official transcript must be in a sealed envelope bearing the institution’s return address with the Registrar’s signature or stamp across the flap.
 The Graduate School will accept electronic transcripts directly from Escrip.
 Electronic transcripts sent by Escrip should be sent to Mississippi State University, Graduate School.

 Some departments may have different deadlines; please refer to the departmental listings in this publication for degree specific admission deadlines.
-Because of anticipated delays in obtaining visas, applicants are encouraged to submit admission materials by January 1 for consideration for the fall semester.
+Because of anticipated delays in obtaining visas and immigration documents, applicants are encouraged to submit admission materials by January 1 for consideration for the fall semester.
 Applicants should request official transcripts from all institutions where undergraduate or graduate coursework has been completed.
 The official transcript must be in a sealed envelope bearing the institution’s return address with the Registrar’s signature or stamp across the flap.

 Completed applications received on or prior to the deadline dates above will receive consideration for the desired academic term.
 Some programs may have earlier application deadlines that override the Graduate School deadlines; they are found in the description of the specific program.
 It is the applicant’s responsibility to ensure that all supporting materials are received.
 The Graduate School requires applicants to use the online application process.
 All required materials not submitted electronically must be mailed to: